Associate Professor History

 Publications

-Klondike Gold Rush National Historical Park Administrative History, Volume II.
-This project, funded by the NPS, will produce a history of the administration of the park from the 1990s to the present.
+• Klondike Gold Rush National Historical Park Administrative History, Volume II.
+NPS-funded project producing a history of the park’s administration from the 1990s to the present.

-Screwing with Nature: An Environmental History of Contraceptives in the United States.
-This monograph explores the production, consumption, and disposal histories of common forms of birth control used during the twentieth century.
+• Screwing with Nature: An Environmental History of Contraceptives in the United States.
+Forthcoming monograph (University of Washington Press) exploring the production, consumption, and disposal histories of common forms of birth control in the twentieth century.

-Confinement in the Land of Enchantment: Japanese Americans in New Mexico During World War II.
+• Confinement in the Land of Enchantment: Japanese Americans in New Mexico During World War II.
 Natl Park Service Japanese Confinement Sites Program, 2017.
-This project produced a publication, StoryMap, research materials, and interpretive plans.
-The collaborative, engaged research project won the Honorable Mention Outstanding Public History Project Award from the National Council for Public History in 2018.
-See my Ted Talk on the project.
+Produced a publication, StoryMap, research materials, and interpretive plans.
+Honored with the Honorable Mention Outstanding Public History Project Award from the National Council for Public History (2018).
+See my TEDx Talk on the project.

-Changes in Riverine Agricultural Practices at the Pueblo de Cochiti, 2012.
-Prepared for the Department of Natural Resources and Conservation Pueblo de Cochiti and the U.S. Army Corps of Engineers (USACOE) Albuquerque District.
+• Changes in Riverine Agricultural Practices at the Pueblo de Cochiti.
+Prepared for the Department of Natural Resources and Conservation Pueblo de Cochiti and the U.S. Army Corps of Engineers (USACOE) Albuquerque District, 2012.

 Courses